Voz Media announces acquisition of MegaTV

 MORE IN THIS SECTION

-Spanish Broadcasting System, Inc. (SBS), a company that owns and operates radio stations located in major U.S. Hispanic markets, has sold the rights to its Latino television network to the renowned Spanish-language news channel located in Dallas, Texas, which also has offices in Madrid, Spain, and Miami, Florida.
+Spanish Broadcasting System, Inc. (SBS), a company that owns and operates radio stations located in major U.S. Hispanic markets, has sold the rights to its Latino television network MegatTV to the renowned Voz Media, headquartered in Dallas, Texas, but also with offices in Madrid, Spain, and Miami, Florida.

 Raúl Alarcón, chairman and CEO of SBS, stated: